Probability distributions

 • \(n!\) (n factorial): This represents the total number of ways to arrange \(n\) items in a specific order.
 For example, if \(n\) is 2, then \(n! = 2 \times 1 = 2\).
 As another example, if \(n\) is 6, then \(n! = 6 \times 5 \times 4 \times 3 \times 2 \times 1 = 720\).

-• \(k!\) (k factorial): Similar to \(n!\), this is the number of ways to arrange \(k\) successful outcomes.
+• \(k!\) (k factorial): This is the number of ways to arrange \(k\) successful outcomes.
 For example, if \(k = 1\), then \(1! = 1\).
 If \(k = 2\), then \(2! = 2 \times 1 = 2\).

 • \((n-k)!\): This term calculates the number of ways to arrange the remaining \(n-k\) items after \(k\) items have been chosen.
 If \(n = 2\) and \(k = 1\), then \((n-k) = 1\) and \(1! = 1\).
 If \(k = 2\), \((n-k) = 0\) and \(0! = 1\) (since \(0!\) is defined as 1).

-Example 1: As an example, let’s imagine that we wanted to calculate \(\binom{2}{2}\), representing the number of ways to achieve 2 positive test results out of 2 attempts, assuming each test is a Bernoulli trial.
+Let’s imagine that we wanted to calculate \(\binom{2}{2}\), representing the number of ways to achieve 2 positive test results out of 2 attempts, assuming each test is a Bernoulli trial in our defined Bernoulli experiment.

 Using the formula for the binomial coefficient: